heera/ninja-tables/readme.txt

 9. Import TablePress Tables in NinjaTables

 == Changelog ==

+= 2.3.0 ( Date: August 01, 2018 )
+* It's a big update with lots of improvement
+* Added Design studio for table to colorize tables visually.
+Now you can change settings and see instance preview
+* Re-Arrange Table Config Components to make things easier.
+* Added Duplicate Row Features ( We know you wanted this )
+* You can change column configuration from table rows tab now
+* Added feature to import table from "Ultimate Tables"
+* Added feature to import table from "Data Tables Generator by Supsystic"
+* Added Permission for User Role based.
+You can assign custom role now.
+* Fix few css bug for table cell text wrap issues ( Thanks to our users to report it )

 = 2.2.0 ( Date: June 10, 2018 )
 * Added Duplicate table feature ( Most wanted feature by our users )